Derivations and Alberti representations: Introduction

-\item If \eqref{eq:meas_doubling} holds for $\mu$-a.e.~$x$ for $r\in(0,r(x)]$, the measure $\mu$ is called \textbf{asymptotically doubling (with constant $C$)}. \item If there are disjoint Borel sets $X_\alpha$ with $\mu(X\setminus \bigcup_\alpha X_\alpha)=0$ and the measure $\mu\mrest X_\alpha$ is doubling on $X_\alpha$, $\mu$ is called \textbf{$\sigma$-asymptotically doubling}. \end{itemize} We now recall the definitions of \textbf{infinitesimal Lipschitz constants} and differentiability for Lipschitz functions.
-For a real-valued Lipschitz function $f$, the variation of $f$ at $x$ at scale $r$ is $\sup_{y\in\ball x,r.}|f(x)-f(y)|/{r}$; the lower and upper limits of the variation as $r\searrow0$ are denoted by $\smllip f(x)$ and $\biglip f(x)$\footnote{Sometimes called the ``small Lip'' lip and the ``big Lip'' Lip in the literature.
-Other terms used are pointwise lower and upper Lipschitz constants.}. \nomenclature[loclip]{$\smllip f(x)$}{pointwise lower Lipschitz constant} \nomenclature[loclip]{$\biglip f(x)$}{pointwise upper Lipschitz constant} \ Following Cheeger \cite{cheeger99}, given $f\in\lipfun X.$ and $g:X\to\real^k$ Lipschitz, we say that $f$ \textbf{is differentiable at $x$ with respect to $g$ with derivative $(a_i)_{i=1}^k\in\real^k$}, if
+Note that it does not matter if balls are open or closed; however, in this paper the notation $\ball x,r.$ denotes an open ball. \item If \eqref{eq:meas_doubling} holds for $\mu$-a.e.~$x$ for $r\in(0,R_x]$, where the real number $R_x>0$ is allowed to depend on $x$, the measure $\mu$ is called \textbf{asymptotically doubling (with constant $C$)}. \item If there are disjoint Borel sets $X_\alpha$ with $\mu(X\setminus \bigcup_\alpha X_\alpha)=0$ and the measure $\mu\mrest X_\alpha$ is doubling on $X_\alpha$, $\mu$ is called \textbf{$\sigma$-asymptotically doubling}. \end{itemize} We now recall the definitions of \textbf{infinitesimal Lipschitz constants} and differentiability for Lipschitz functions.
+For a real-valued Lipschitz function $f$, the variation of $f$ at $x$ at scale $r$ is $\sup_{y\in\ball x,r.}|f(x)-f(y)|/{r}$; the lower and upper limits of the variation as $r\searrow0$ are denoted by $\smllip f(x)$ and $\biglip f(x)$. \nomenclature[loclip]{$\smllip f(x)$}{pointwise lower Lipschitz constant} \nomenclature[loclip]{$\biglip f(x)$}{pointwise upper Lipschitz constant} We will now recall two sufficient conditions for a metric measure space to be a differentiability space.
+A $(C,\tau, p)$-PI space is a doubling metric measure space with constant $C$ supporting a $p$-Poincar\'e inequality (\cite{heinonen_analysis}) with constant $\tau$.
+Note that knowledge of the Poincar\'e inequality is \textbf{not} required for understanding this paper.
+For the reader already familiar with the Poincar\'e inequality we point out that sometimes the ball on which the upper gradient is integrated is allowed to be enlarged by a constant factor $\Lambda$ (compare~\cite[(4.3)]{cheeger99}): in this case the constant $\tau$ takes into account also the effect of $\Lambda$, i.e.~with the notation of \cite[(4.3)]{cheeger99}, we would take $\tau=\max(C,\Lambda)$.
+In \cite[Thm.~4.38]{cheeger99} Cheeger showed that: \begin{thm} If $(X,\mu)$ is a $(C,\tau,p)$-PI-space, then it is a differentiability space with differentiability dimension $\le N(C,\tau)$.
+Moreover, for each Lipschitz function $f$, the equality $\smllip f = \biglip f$ holds $\mu$-a.e. \end{thm} In \cite[Thm.~2.3.1]{keith04} Keith was able to relax the assumptions of Cheeger: \begin{thm} If $(X,\mu)$ is a metric measure space with a $C$-doubling measure $\mu$ and there is a constant $\tau>0$ such that, for each real-valued Lipschitz function $f$,